TBersoux/Dedalis/README.md

 The maze generation is not optimal at all, as I didn't look for any existing algorithm and just wanted to create my own.

-After looking at existing algorithm, mine looks like the "Randomized Kruskal's algorithm", but sub-optimal as I didn't use disjoint set data structure.
+After looking at existing algorithm, mine looks like the "Randomized Kruskal's algorithm", but sub-optimal as I didn't use a disjoint set data structure.